StefaE/PVForecast/docs/README.md

 ## Version History
+**v2.11.00**    2023-04-21
+Bug fixes
++ SolCast interval calculation fixed for low number of `apiCalls`
++ avoid exit, if some forcast providers cause errors (eg. _too many API calls_) - allow continuation with next forecast provider
++ other bug fixes

+_Compatibility notes on v2.11.00_

+_SolCast_ has changed number of allowed `apiCalls` per day to 10, but it appears that legacy users still can use their previous entitlements.
+The default value for `apiCalls` has changed, so that legacy users now need explicitly set their entitlement value.

 **v2.10.00**    2023-02-28

 If you plan to continue using only _SolCastLight_, there is no reason to update - but you miss out on the new capabilities on CO2 intensity forecast
 + [CO2 intensity forecast](CO2Intensity) added, see [Entso-E](#entso-e-configuration) and [CO2signal](#co2signal-configuration)
 + _SolCast_ interval can now be configured to `24h` - see [SolCast Configuration](#solcast-configuration).
 This solves [issue #15](https://github.com/StefaE/PVForecast/issues/15)